 If you are a company, the liability order gives us the power to wind up your company if you do not pay the Business Rates.
 If you are an individual, the council can apply for a bankruptcy order.
 If you are having difficulties paying you need to tell us.

 Bailiffs are now called Enforcement Agents.
 On 6 April 2014 new rules were introduced that state what they can charge when recovering money from you.
 The total fees that an agent can charge is £310, which includes a:

 This is in addition to the money owed to us.

 You should try to make a payment plan with the agent.
 This will include the £75 Compliance fee which will be taken with the first payment.
 If you don't respond to the letter from the agent, or fail to stick to the payment plan the agent could return later to remove and sell your goods.

 The agent can take your goods from the highway or on premises where they have the power to enter.
 They don't need a warrant to enter a premises to search for goods, if they believe that it's where you normally live, trade or run a business from.

 If the agent calls and you fail to make contact, or if you don’t have enough goods which can be removed, they will return the liability order to us for further enforcement action.

-If all other options fail, a summons may be issued for you to attend Maidstone Magistrates’ Court for a committal hearing.
+If all other options fail, a summons may be issued for you to attend Sevenoaks Magistrates’ Court for a committal hearing.
 If the outcome of this hearing considers you should have paid your business rates, a warrant of commitment may be issued which will mean you have to go to prison for up to three months.
 Again this will mean you have to pay extra costs.